bradymiller/bradymiller.github.io/todo/index.md

 ### Under Consideration
 1. use better random password generation for portal (increase to 12 and random gen until ensure all char types are in it)
-1. encrypt stored API tokens
+1. encrypt stored API tokens (only if they are not stored as a hash)
 1. (note weird placement of whitelisting which may break dicom stuff if it's turned on)
 1. snomed rf2 (main done but still may need to support in ccda stuff; https://github.com/openemr/openemr/blob/master/interface/modules/zend_modules/module/Carecoordination/src/Carecoordination/Model/EncounterccdadispatchTable.php#L2316-L2333)